open-telemetry/opentelemetry-php-instrumentation/README.md

 This feature can be disabled by setting the `opentelemetry.validate_hook_functions` ini value to `Off`;

+### Increasing function argument count

+By default, increasing the number of arguments provided to a function in the pre hook is allowed only if that does not require the stack frame of the function call to be extended in size.
+For internal functions, adding arguments not provided at the callsite always requires stack extension.
+For PHP functions, it is required only if the argument is not included in the function definition.

+Extending stack frame automatically can be enabled by setting `opentelemetry.allow_stack_extension` ini value to `On`.
+This enables extending the stack frame by up to another 16 arguments.

 ## Usage

 *Warning* Be aware that trivial functions are candidates for optimizations.